Handle Bevels

 The head refers to the entire oval portion of the racquet, in which the strings are installed to create the hitting surface.

 Head sizes can vary significantly from racquet to racquet.
 However, generally speaking, most head sizes will typically fall between 95 and 110 square inches.
-For beginner racquets, we recommend 100 square inches or greater, which allows for a higher margin of error.
+For beginner racquets, I recommend 100 square inches or greater, which allows for a higher margin of error.

 Generally, the size of a racquet head has a direct influence on the overall power of a racquet.
 A racquet with a larger head will give a player more power, while a racquet with a smaller head will lend less power – but more control.